 Claim this tax credit on Form 8844.

-This tax credit supports businesses that invest in qualified community development entities (CDEs), which are organizations that help low-income communities.
+This tax credit supports businesses that invest in qualified community development entities (CDEs), which are organizations of state and local governments that help low-income communities.

 Most eligible projects involve acquiring, renovating, or building real estate in low-income areas, such as:

-Your project must be located within an area that has a 20% poverty rate or with median family incomes that don’t exceed 80% of the area median income.
+Your project must be located within an area with a 20% poverty rate or median family income that doesn’t exceed 80% of the area median income.
 When you’re ready, file for this tax credit on Form 8874.

 Since 2017, the Tax Cuts and Jobs Act (TCJA) allows owners of “pass-through” entities, including sole proprietorships, S-corporations, and partnerships, to deduct up to 20% of their qualified business income.

-Small business tax credits can be hard to parse and challenging to keep track of, but they are worth every minute of your time—or the expense of a qualified tax professional to review the ones for which your business is eligible.
+Small business tax credits and other tax incentives can be hard to parse and challenging to keep track of, but they are worth every minute of your time—or the expense of a qualified tax professional to review the ones for which your business is eligible.

 One way to make things easier at tax time is to have all of your accounting numbers in order.
 Many cloud accounting solutions categorize and present small business financial information into tax-ready accounting reports.